okepscor/watercalc/README.md

 for each of the fields.
 The `endgal` value on the highest block rate should be set to `Infinity` without quotes.

-Here’s an example city record:
+Here's an example city record:
 ```javascript
 "ATLANTIS":{rates:[{rate_k:1.23, startgal:0, endgal:5000}, {rate_k:2.34, startgal:5000, endgal:Infinity}], min:12.00},
 ```